-The application process occurs in the spring semester.
+The application process begins in January.
 Applicants must submit an online application and an electronic copy of their resume.
-This information is then used to select applicants for on-campus interviews.
-After the interviews, the Fellowship Selection Committee-which includes social work faculty and community partners-makes its final selections by the end of April.
+This information is then used to select applicants for on-campus or Skype interviews.
+After the interviews, the Fellowship Selection Committee--which includes social work faculty and community partners--makes its final selections.

 This all sounds great.
 How do I apply for the this year’s MSW Fellowship in Aging?

 Applications for the 2014-2015 Fellowship Program are not yet available.
 They will become available at the very beginning of 2014.